Return to top

 What are the best potatoes for frying?

 It depends on what you’re making!
-For these delicious pan fried potatoes, red potatoes or yukon golds are great.
+For these delicious onion fried potatoes, red potatoes or Yukon golds are great.
 If you’re making french fries, I recommend russet potatoes because of their starchy texture.

 Why are my fried potatoes soggy?